ibm-cloud-docs/containers/cs_storage.md

     <tbody>
     <tr>
     <td><code>name</code></td>
-    <td>Enter the name of the persistent volume object that you want to create.</td>
+    <td>Enter the name of the PV object that you want to create.</td>
     </tr>
     <tr>
-    <td><code>storage</code></td>
+    <td><code>spec/capacity/storage</code></td>
     <td>Enter the storage size of the existing NFS file share.
 The storage size must be written in gigabytes, for example, 20Gi (20 GB) or 1000Gi (1 TB), and the size must match the size of the existing file share.</td>
     </tr>
     <tr>
     <td><code>accessMode</code></td>
-    <td>Access modes define the way that the persistent volume claim can be mounted to a worker node.<ul><li>ReadWriteOnce (RWO): The persistent volume can be mounted to deployments in a single worker node only.
-Containers in deployments that are mounted to this persistent volume can read from and write to the volume.</li><li>ReadOnlyMany (ROX): The persistent volume can be mounted to deployments that are hosted on multiple worker nodes.
-Deployments that are mounted to this persistent volume can only read from the volume.</li><li>ReadWriteMany (RWX): This persistent volume can be mounted to deployments that are hosted on multiple worker nodes.
-Deployments that are mounted to this persistent volume can read from and write to the volume.</li></ul></td>
+    <td>Access modes define the way that the PVC can be mounted to a worker node.<ul><li>ReadWriteOnce (RWO): The PV can be mounted to deployments in a single worker node only.
+Containers in deployments that are mounted to this PV can read from and write to the volume.</li><li>ReadOnlyMany (ROX): The PV can be mounted to deployments that are hosted on multiple worker nodes.
+Deployments that are mounted to this PV can only read from the volume.</li><li>ReadWriteMany (RWX): This PV can be mounted to deployments that are hosted on multiple worker nodes.
+Deployments that are mounted to this PV can read from and write to the volume.</li></ul></td>
     </tr>
     <tr>
-    <td><code>server</code></td>
+    <td><code>spec/nfs/server</code></td>
     <td>Enter the NFS file share server ID.</td>
     </tr>
     <tr>
     <td><code>path</code></td>
-    <td>Enter the path to the NFS file share where you want to create the persistent volume object.</td>
+    <td>Enter the path to the NFS file share where you want to create the PV object.</td>
     </tr>
     </tbody></table>

-3. Create the persistent volume object in your cluster.
+3. Create the PV object in your cluster.

     ```
     kubectl apply -f <yaml_path>